GitBuzz/react-project/README.md

 # Contributing

-- Interested in help?
+- Interested in contributing?
 Thanks so much, we always want to improve our code, add features, fix issues and maintain the project.
 - If you want to contribute don't run "npm run config" command.
 Just install the dependencies and start contributing.